-The 6th Planetary Crater Consortium (PCC) Meeting will be held in the Building 6 (Shoemaker Center for Astrogeology) Roddy conference room at the US Geological Survey in Flagstaff, AZ, Wednesday August 12 through Friday August 14, 2015.
+The 10th Planetary Crater Consortium (PCC) Meeting will be held in the Building 6 (Shoemaker Center for Astrogeology) Roddy conference room at the US Geological Survey in Flagstaff, AZ, Wednesday August 7 through noon on Friday August 9, 2019.
 The meeting will include time for contributed oral and poster presentations and sufficient time for general discussion topics.
 You do not have to present an oral or poster presentation in order to attend the meeting.

 We strive to keep the PCC meetings informal and set aside much of the time for general discussion.
 Dress is casual (as it is throughout Flagstaff), so leave the neckties and nylons at home.
 As noted below, weather in Flagstaff in mid August is warm (but not hot like the desert) and wet, so plan accordingly.

 There is no registration fee for the PCC meeting.
 However, please email Nadine Barlow by August 1, 2019, to let us know if you will be attending so we can plan accordingly for refreshments, etc.

 All participants are strongly encouraged to submit an abstract to the meeting.
 ABSTRACT DEADLINE IS MONDAY, JUNE 24, 2019, 5:00 PM PDT/MST.
 Abstracts should be 2-page, single-spaced, LPSC style format.
 Please submit your abstract in PDF (preferred) or Microsoft Word format to Nadine Barlow.
 Please indicate whether you are requesting an oral or a poster presentation, or if the abstract is "print only".
 Abstracts will be posted on the PCC website by Monday, July 8, 2019.